Department for Education

 Recent studies are:

 1. Finding fault (October 2015-): a major new Nuffield Foundation funded study exploring the current ground for divorce and civil partnership dissolution in England and Wales.
 The project includes a national survey of public opinions on the current law, a qualitative study of 75 cases tracked over the course of 12 months to explore the process and experience of the petitioning process and a court file analysis and observations to examine the scrutiny process.
-Further details and latest news about the project is available here.
+Further details and latest news about the project is available on the project blog here and the Nuffield Foundation site here.

 2. The enforcement of contact orders (2012/13): with Joan Hunt, Alison Macleod, Julia Pearce and Hilary Woodward, funded by the Nuffield Foundation.
 A briefing paper summarizing the findings was published in July 2013.
 The full report was published in December 2013.
 The briefing and final report are available on the Nuffield Foundation project page.